North Korean defectors: Famous North Korean defectors

-Several North Korean defectors to the United States have spoken out about their experiences, have advocated for North Korean human rights, and have brought awareness to the issues within the country.
-The most famous of these is a young North Korean defector named Yeonmi Park.

 Yeonmi Park is one of the most vocal and famous North Korean defectors.
 Despite her fame, there are significant questions about the veracity of her claims and story.
 The accuracy of her story has been hotly debated since 2014, when John Power, a journalist based in Seoul, South Korea, published an article calling her story into question, citing inconsistencies and inaccuracies.

-In May 2016, it was revealed that the North Korean dictator, Kim Jong-un, has an aunt and uncle who escaped North Korea and have been living in the United States since 1998.
+In May 2016, it was revealed that the North Korean leader, Kim Jong Un, has an aunt and uncle who escaped North Korea and have been living in the United States since 1998.
 They escaped while living in Europe to raise Kim Jong Un and his older brother Kim Jong Chol.
 They took their three children to the American Embassy in Bern, Switzerland, and asked for asylum in the United States.
 This was an unusual path to immigration as they had unique access outside North Korea.